Empirically explaining SGD from a line search perspective: Discussion and Outlook

 \section{Discussion and Outlook}

 With this work, we provided a better understanding of what happens in detail during SGD training from a line search perspective.
 In short, we quantitatively showed that the full-batch loss along lines in update step direction locally is highly parabolically.
 Further on, we found a learning rate for which SGD always performs an almost optimal line search.
-This questions the usefulness of line searches for deep learning in general.
-Finally, we quantitatively analyzed the relation of learning rate and batch size in detail and provide a different perspective on why increasing the batch size has almost the same effect as decreasing the learning rate by the same factor.
+This questions whether line searches for deep learning can ever outperform SGD in general.
+Finally, we quantitatively analyzed the relation of learning rate and batch size in detail and provided a new perspective on why increasing the batch size has almost the same effect as decreasing the learning rate by the same factor.

 We have to emphasize that this work focused on a small set of representative problems only.
 Therefore, our results have to be handled with care.
 To get a more general view about the behavior of SGD and other optimizers across models and datasets, we propose to repeat these or similar experiments for as many as possible.
-This can be easily done with the published code, but is extraordinarily time consuming (see { \url{https://github.com/cogsys-tuebingen/empirically_explaining_sgd_from_a_line_search_perspective}}).
+This can be easily done with the published code but is extraordinarily time-consuming (see { \url{https://github.com/cogsys-tuebingen/empirically_explaining_sgd_from_a_line_search_perspective}}).

-In general, we want to emphasize that a prospective goal of future studies in Deep Learning should be, beyond reporting of good results, to provide empirical evidence that the assumptions used hold.
+In general, we want to emphasize that a prospective goal of future studies in Deep Learning should be, beyond reporting good results, to provide empirical evidence that the assumptions used hold.

 { }